Where to Find Us

 212 Pitt Street, Cornwall, K6J 3P6

-Bilingual Family Peer Supporter available by appointment (virtual/phone) on Thursday January 1 from 1pm to 4 pm, and Thursday January 15 from 1pm to 4 pm.
+Bilingual Family Peer Supporter available by appointment (virtual/phone) on Thursday July 2 and Thursday July 16, from 1pm to 4 pm.

 Please contact Diane at diane@pleo.on.ca